 How long and how often is each session?

-The most common structure is a weekly 50 min session on the same day and time each week but we’re happy to tailor the sessions to your requirements.
+The most common structure is a weekly 50 min session on the same day and time each week but I am happy to tailor sessions to your requirements.

 How much do the sessions cost